dolmades/dolmades-cli/README.md

 apt-get update && apt-get -y install vim
 ```

-If `name-of-dolma` is given as argument the changes are being applied permanently.
+If `name-of-dolmade` is given as argument the changes are being applied permanently.
-If `name-of-base` is given as argument a temporary dolma is being created and destroyed after the shell is being closed. `name-of-base` is used as template and currently can be one of the following:
+If `name-of-base` is given as argument a temporary dolmade is being created and destroyed after the shell is being closed. `name-of-base` is used as template and currently can be one of the following:
 * `runtime` - used internally by `dolmades`, `cook` and `goglizer`
 * `base` - Ubuntu 18.04 LTS prepared for the installation of wine
 * `winestable` - `base` with wine stable added and preconfigured